 Config

 To ease the usage of DD-Ranking, we allow users to specify the parameters of the evaluator in a config file.
 The config file is a YAML file that contains the parameters of the evaluator.
-We illustrate the config file with the following example.
+We illustrate the config file with the following examples.

 dataset: CIFAR100 # dataset name